UBC-MDS/524_Group5/README.md

 <!-- #region -->
 ## Package details
-The package consists of 7 functions:
+The package consists of 6 functions:
 - `get_data`: The function downloads all available historic price data for a selected stock and saves it.
 It utilizes the `yfinance` python package to automate the process.
-- `move_ave_200days`: The function calculates the 200-day moving average of the daily closing price.
+- `moving_average`: The function (inside `calc_moving_average.py` module) calculates a moving average, i.e. the average stock closing price over a specified period, which is passed as argument `size` in the function call.
 It uses the data saved via `get_data`.
-- `plot_ma_200days`: The function plots the 200-day moving average together with the stock price for a specified period, say 1 year.
-It uses the output from the function `move_ave_200days` to plot the chart.
+- `plot_ma_200days`: The function plots the 200-day moving average together with the stock price for a specified period, say the past 200 trading days.
+It uses the output from the function `calc_moving_avg` to plot the chart.
-- `move_ave_10_20`: The function calculates the 10 and 20-day moving averages of the daily closing price together with the actual stock daily closing price.
-It uses the data saved via `get_data`.
-- `plot_ma_10_20`: The function plots the 10 and 20-day moving average together with the stock price for a specified period, say 1 month.
+- `plot_ma_10_20`: The function plots the 10 and 20-day moving average together with the stock price for a specified period, say the past 200 trading days.
 It uses the output from function `move_ave_10_20` to plot the chart.
-- `get_bbands`: The function calculates the 20 day Bollinger bands for the existing period of the data and returns two lists with the respective upper and lower band.
+- `get_bbands`: The function (inside `bbands.py` module) calculates the 20 day Bollinger bands for the existing period of the data and returns a Pandas DataFrame with the respective upper and lower band.
 It uses data saved via `get_data`.
-- `plot_bbands`: The function plots upper and lower Bollinger bands together with the stock price for a specified period, say 1 year.
+- `plot_bbands`: The function plots upper and lower Bollinger bands together with the stock closing price for over the past 200 days.
 It uses the output from function `bbands` to plot the chart.

 ## Python ecosystem